protegeproject/swrlapi/README.md

 The following examples can be used to quickly get started with the API.

 First, either download the latest JAR from the [project's GitHub Release area](https://github.com/protegeproject/swrlapi/releases) or use your favourite dependency management tool to download it from Maven Central.
-Here is the Maven dependency for this library:
+Its dependency information can be found here:

 [![Maven Central](https://maven-badges.herokuapp.com/maven-central/edu.stanford.swrl/swrlapi/badge.svg)](https://maven-badges.herokuapp.com/maven-central/edu.stanford.swrl/swrlapi)

 If you'd like to be able to execute SWRL rules or SQWRL queries you will need a SWRLAPI-based rule engine implementation.
 Currently, a [Drools-based SWRL rule engine implementation](https://github.com/protegeproject/swrlapi-drools-engine) is provided.
 This implementation is also hosted on Maven Central.
-Its Maven dependency is:
+Its dependency information can be found here:

 [![Maven Central](https://maven-badges.herokuapp.com/maven-central/edu.stanford.swrl/swrlapi-drools-engine/badge.svg)](https://maven-badges.herokuapp.com/maven-central/edu.stanford.swrl/swrlapi-drools-engine)